Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 === Dynamic Variable Reordering

 BDD size is highly sensitive to variable ordering.
+The same Boolean function can require 40 nodes with a good ordering but over 1 million nodes with a poor ordering.
+This isn't just a performance issue — it's often the difference between success and failure.

+What makes an ordering "good"?
+Generally, grouping related variables together.
+Variables that frequently interact in the system logic should be close in the ordering to maximize structural sharing.
+For example, in a circuit with multiple identical modules, the variables for each module should be grouped together.

 #example(name: "Ordering Impact")[
   Function: $f(x_1, ..., x_n, y_1, ..., y_n) = (x_1 and y_1) or ... or (x_n and y_n)$